Conditions of Purchase

 This change of mind policy does not affect your rights under the Australian Consumer Law.
 If you purchased a product with a major fault, you have the right to ask for your choice of a replacement or refund.
 If you purchased a product with a minor fault, we can choose to give you a free repair instead of a replacement or refund.

-• In store and online prices may vary depending upon the level of services provided.
+• In store and online prices may vary depending on promotional activity at the time of purchase.

 • Gift cards can be redeemed for merchandise only at Peter Jackson stores.
 Gift cards cannot be redeemed for cash.